 First, try to stay off your feet as much as possible and keep them elevated on two pillows whenever you are seated.
 Additionally, wear comfortable shoes with plenty of support.

-Finally, wearing compression stockings can be immensely helpful in reducing swelling associated with pregnancy.
 I recommend starting by wearing the Jobst compression stockings strength 15-20mmHg.
 You can buy it on Amazon.
 Wear compression stockings every day during the day.
 Remove the stockings at night.

 3) Weight Gain Can Cause Your Feet to Become Bigger

-When you gain weight, your body composition changes.
-You might add muscle, but you’re also likely to add fat.
-This extra fat doesn’t just sit under your skin; it also accumulates around your organs, including your feet.
+This extra fat doesn’t just sit under your skin; it also accumulates around your organs and your feet.
 This can lead to changes in the shape and size of your feet over time.

-In addition, the increased weight puts more pressure on your feet, causing them to expand.
 This can cause problems like bunions, heel pain, and plantar fasciitis.
 If you already have these problems, they may get worse with weight gain.
-And if you don’t have any foot problems now, you may be more likely to develop them as you gain weight.

 A study done by S. Mueller in PLOS One Journal studied children ages 1-12 and the effects of obesity on the foot.
 They concluded that obese children had higher overall load placed on the midfoot region and the arch (1).
 Extra load on the foot in certain areas of the foot can result in foot pain.

 If you are obese, it’s important to speak to your doctor about a healthy diet plan you can implement into your lifestyle.
-You should also consider wearing orthotics to help rebalance the foot and decrease pressure in the feet.
+Losing weight can help your feet become smaller.

 Custom orthotics can be obtained at your foot doctor’s office.
 Custom orthotics can be pricey ($300-$600) if they are not covered by your insurance, however, they can last up to 5-10 years.